'I'd do it even if they didn't pay me' - top student embalmer

 It's not the first career choice of most.
 But embalmer Elise Wolfgram loves working in the industry.

-The 27-year-old Dunedin woman, who has worked at Gillions Funeral Services for several years already, has cleaned up the premier awards for the country's student embalmers.
+The 27-year-old, who has worked at Gillions Funeral Services in Dunedin for several years already, has cleaned up the premier awards for the country's student embalmers.

 Wolfgram travelled to the capital this month to graduate with her diploma in embalming from the Wellington Institute of Technology.